 What is soil?

-It is the stuff that supports rooted plants in a natural environment.
+It is the medium that supports rooted plants in a natural environment.
 There are soils practically on every land that is not covered by water.

-There are many types of soils, usually placed in classes (types) based on their color, profile, texture, composition or structure.
+There are many types of soils, usually placed in classes (types) based on their color, profile, texture, composition, or structure.
 Each soil type is formed differently and can be found in specific places on the earth’s immediate surface, mid and deep under the surface.
-Soils on the surface (a few millimeters deep) are usually exposed to direct climatic and environmental factors, and are easily blown away by wind, washed away by water or even broken down by temperature changes, human and animal activity.
-There are also soils found deep down the earth, often protected from climatic and environmental factors. (see more under soil profile)
+Soils on the surface (a few millimeters deep) are usually exposed to direct climatic and environmental factors and easily blown away by the wind, washed away by water, or even broken down by temperature changes, human and animal activity.
+There are also soils found deep down the earth, often protected from climatic and environmental factors.

-Because soils are formed from a variety of ways and in infinite conditions, it is hard to give a number for the types of soils we have on earth.
+Because soils are formed in a variety of ways and infinite conditions, it is hard to give a number for the types of soils we have on earth.
 However, they can be grouped using the stuff that they are made of.

-One important subject that many farmers and soils scientists look out for is soil chemistry.
-This includes soil pH (the acidity of the soil), nutrient level, its organic content and the chemical composition of the minerals found in it.
-This is partly because different soils are used for different things and it is important to know something about the soils you choose.
-These are usually determined by the geographic location of the soils, the types of plants growing in them, and even the environmental factors (water and air) that the soil is exposed to.
+One important subject that many farmers and soil scientists lookout for is soil chemistry.
+It includes soil pH (the acidity of the soil), nutrient level, organic content, and the chemical composition of the minerals found in it.
+It is partly because different soils are used for different things and are important to know something about the soils you choose.
+These are usually determined by the geographic location of the soils, the types of plants growing in them, and even the environmental factors (water and air) that the soils are exposed to.

-The study of soils as naturally occurring phenomena is called pedology, and a person who studies soils (soil scientist) is called a pedologist.
+The study of soils as a naturally occurring phenomenon is called pedology, and a person who studies soils (soil scientist) is called a pedologist.